 Additionally, as the keto diet naturally helps suppress your appetite, you are likely to eat less calories than before, when you were just eating the American diet, which, in turn, might be an effective weight loss strategy.

 Nevertheless, keep in mind that your body will adapt to your new way of eating and lazy keto might lose its efficiency after a while, especially once you start getting closer to your ideal weight range.

 As for people who have already achieved their goal in terms of weight loss and don’t want to be super strict with tracking in the long term, but still want to stay keto, lazy keto is a viable option.

-There is still an important consideration to keep in mind, though – you’d need to make sure that the weight is not creeping back up, and for this it’s a good idea to step on a scale weekly or at least monthly, or to take measurements, or to have another system in place that helps you make sure that you’re not slowly undoing your progress.
+There is still an important consideration to keep in mind, though.
+You’ll need to make sure the weight is not creeping back up.
+For this reason, it’s a good idea to step on a scale weekly or at least monthly, or to take measurements, or to have another system in place that helps you make sure that you’re not slowly undoing your progress.

 Moreover, you need protein to sustain yourself, so you need to make sure that you have good protein sources in your diet.